ibm-cloud-docs/event-notifications/en-concepts.md

 ## Destinations
 {: #en-destinations}
 Destinations represent locations to which notifications are to be delivered.
 Destinations can be categorized as human or an app.
-   -Examples of human destinations include SMS, Email, Push Notifications, Slack -Examples of Application/Service destinations include Webhooks, Event Streams(Kafka), Elastic Search
+   - Examples of human destinations include SMS, Email, Push Notifications, Slack
+   - Examples of Application/Service destinations include Webhooks, Event Streams(Kafka), Elastic Search

 {{site.data.keyword.en_short}} supports the following destinations:
    - Email: Email is a pre-defined destination, with SendGrid as the email provider.
 All emails from {{site.data.keyword.en_short}} service will be from a fixed IBM email-id.